Seaton branch line: Original engineering

 The original track on the branch was 65 lbs per yard flat bottom rail in 24 feet lengths fastened direct to cross-sleepers on 12 inches of ballast.

 The line was on easy gradients from Seaton to Colyford, and then rose at 1 in 76 with some short easier sections, to the junction with the main line.

 The bridge to Axmouth

 The original powers for the Company had included the provision of a toll bridge over the River Axe to the east of Seaton station, giving access to the village of Axmouth.
 The small harbour there had road access on that side of the Axe.
 A contract for the bridge was let to William Jackson of Westminster on 15 December 1875; the engineer was Philip Brannon.

-The bridge was opened on 24 April 1877, with a central span of 50 feet and two side spans of 30 feet span.
+Axmouth Bridge was opened on 24 April 1877, with a central span of 50 feet and two side spans of 30 feet span.
 It was constructed in concrete, and "is believed to be one of the first bridges in the UK to be constructed in concrete, with the adjoining toll house being the oldest concrete house in England."